elyukai/optolith-database-schema/docs/reference/_DiseasePoison.md

 # Disease (shared)

-This file defines some shared types for different diseases.
+This file defines some shared types for different diseases and poisons.

 ## Definitions